Fridge Organization You Can Do

 Invest in Clear Storage Containers with Lids

-It is easier to find the food you are looking for if you can see inside the plastic or glass containers.
+It is easier to find the food you are looking for if you can see what is inside the plastic or glass containers.
 You won’t have to rummage inside the fridge.
 You don’t have to spend a fortune, just purchase some inexpensive plastic containers and use them to store leftover food.
-Purchasing square containers instead of round will save room.
+Purchasing square containers instead of round ones will save you tons of room.
 And buying containers in the same shape and size will make stacking a breeze.

 If your leftovers are often thrown away because you forget to eat them, you might want to even take it a step further and label the leftovers with the date you cooked it and put it in the refrigerator.
 Place a piece of velcro inside your fridge and another on the pen and keep your pen handy to clean the labels and reuse them.